The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) were introduced to help fight worldwide tax evasion.

 How do FATCA and CRS impact Santander and our customers?

-We must identify reportable customers and accounts and share this information on an annual basis with Her Majesty's Revenue and Customs ('HMRC') who may share the information with other tax authorities around the world.
+Each year we must identify reportable customers and accounts and share this information with His Majesty's Revenue and Customs ('HMRC’).
+After that, HMRC may share the information with other tax authorities around the world.

 What should Santander customers do?